abinit/abinit/doc/mkdocs-tutorials/positron.md

     abinit < tpositron_5.files >& tpositron_5.log

 Now take a look at the input file tpositron_5.in.

+{% dialog tests/tutorial/Input/tpositron_5.in %}

 The momentum distribution calculation is activated by [[posdoppler]]=1.
 You can also notice that instead of having two datasets as in the first part of this tutorial, we now use the automatic electron-positron loop and set [[posnstep]]=2.
 This is done because we need to have the full electron and positron wavefunctions in memory, which